-Except as set forth in this section, there has been no material change in the capitalization of the Group since December 31, 2018.
+Except as set forth in this section, there has been no material change in the capitalization of the Group since March 31, 2020.

-For the avoidance of doubt, the figures in the table below are derived from the Group's financial statements (i.e., they do not take into account prudential deductions) and are used for the purposes of the Group's prudential capital calculations.
+For the avoidance of doubt, the figures in the table below are derived from the Group's unaudited consolidated financial statements as of and for the three months ended March 31, 2020 and the Group's audited consolidated financial statements as of and for the year ended December 31, 2019 (which do not take into account prudential deductions), and are used for the purposes of the Group's prudential capital calculations.